-He is currently the Head Strength & Conditioning Coach with Rowing Canada and a senior practitioner at the Canadian Sport Institute Pacific.
+Davey is currently a Strength and Conditioning Specialist for the Canadian Special Forces Command (CANSOFCOM).
+He has perviously worked as the Head Strength & Conditioning Coach with Rowing Canada and a senior practitioner at the Canadian Sport Institute Pacific.
 Davey’s career highlight is helping athletes achieve their dreams and watching them participate in the 2020 Summer Olympic Games in Tokyo, and the 2022 Winter Olympic Games in Beijing.

 BC Athlete Assistance Program & CSCP Targeted Athlete